zemendaniel/groupchat/README.md

 ## Roadmap
 - Secure password storage for macOS and Linux.
 - Signed binaries.
+- Package MasOS release with into .app
+- .desktop file for Linux

 ## Troubleshooting
 - Windows: SmartScreen warning → “More info” → “Run anyway.”